 Some people who are susceptible to seizures may react negatively to gamma light.
 If you have had seizures in the past, we suggest that you avoid using this application before consulting your primary doctor.

 What devices can I use AlzLife on?

 The light therapy function of AlzLife requires the refresh rate of your device’s screen to be a multiple of 40Hz.
-At this time, the list of devices with the required refresh rate only includes iPad Pro models released since 2017 that support 120Hz.
-All other devices (including all other iPhones, iPads, Android devices, and laptops) operate at 60Hz.
-Frequencies other than 40Hz have not been shown to produce the same therapeutic effect.
+As of June 2020, the list of devices with the required refresh rate includes:

 What games can I play in AlzLife?